About Us...

 More broadly, the aims of the club are:

 The Fiddle Club was conceived and set up by the founding Artistic Director Linda Rankin.
-At the beginning of 2010 Linda has handed over the reins to renowned Adelaide-based Scottish fiddler Catherine Fraser who is now our Artiscic Director.
+At the beginning of 2010 Linda handed over the reins to renowned Adelaide-based Scottish fiddler Catherine Fraser who was Musical Director through to 2013.

 The club welcomes new members, and invites any string players with an interest in playing Scottish music to attend its monthly meetings.
 Meetings are relaxed, sociable gatherings in a non-threatening atmosphere.